Indifference Curve Analysis

-The Indifference Curve Analysis: – The indifference curve is a graph showing the different combinations of two goods that report the same satisfaction to a person, and are preferred to other combinations.
+The indifference curve analysis is a graph showing the different combinations of two goods that report the same satisfaction to a person, and are preferred to other combinations.

-When one arrives at two options that are indifferent to the individual, these two points that represent them are on the same indifference curve.
-If you move along the curve in one direction, you are willing to accept more pens in exchange for fewer pencils; and if it moves in the other direction, it is willing to accept more pens and fewer pens.
-But any point within that curve, reports the same level of satisfaction.
+When one arrives at two options that are indifferent to the individual, these two points that represent them are on the same indifference curve analysis.
+If you move along the curve in one direction, you are willing to accept more pens in exchange for fewer pencils.
+Also, if it moves in the other direction, it is willing to accept more pens and fewer pens.
+But at any point within that curve, reports the same level of satisfaction.

 More from Business Study Notes:- What is Economy

-The curve to which we refer reflects neither more nor less, preferences between pairs of goods and has no relation to the money or prices.
+The curve to which we refer reflects neither more nor less, preferences.
+In between pairs of goods and has no relation to the money or prices.
 Moreover, along the indifference curve each point has a different monetary value, but the degree of satisfaction is identical.

-It is plotted simply by asking an individual what combination of goods he prefers, for example: 10 pens and 5 pencils; 15 pens and 3 pens; Or 20 pens and 2 pens.
+It is plotted simply by asking an individual what combination of goods he prefers.
+For example: 10 pens and 5 pencils; 15 pens and 3 pens; Or 20 pens and 2 pens.
 This individual is indifferent to any of these three options.
 Note that, as one option increases, the other decreases.
-And since when have a lot of time and some other appreciate more the least we (with a normal good).
 Following the example, if we start from the first basket (5 pencils and 10 pens), to get 5 more pens this individual will need 2 pencils.
 But in the next step, since only 3 pencils remain, if you want to remain indifferent, you must give 5 pens for a pencil.

-Also, if the individual has the option to increase the number of pens without decreasing the number of pencils means that is now in a new indifference curve, which reported higher profit than the last.
-So it is shown that can be traced infinite indifference curves forming that is known as contour map indifference.
+Also, if an individual has the option to increase the number of pens without decreasing the number of pencils.
+This means that is a new indifference curve analysis, which reported higher profit than the last.
+So it is shown that there are traced infinite indifference curves forming that is known as contour map indifference.

 On the other hand, the slope of the indifference curve measures the number of pens that the individual is willing to give up to get another pencil.
-The technical term for this slope is the marginal rate of substitution, which indicates the amount of a good of the individual wants to do without a change of one unit over another.
+The technical term for this slope is the marginal rate of substitution.
+So, that indicates the amount of good the individual wants to do without a change of one unit over another.

-This ratio increases or decreases as the amount of good that already has the consumer.
-As as we move along the indifference curve we increase the amount of one of the goods, increasingly less of the other good it is necessary to compensate for the change; So that the slope of the curve becomes increasingly flat.
+This ratio increases or decreases as the amount of goods the consumer already has.
+As we move along the indifference curve analysis, we increase the amount of one of the goods.
+Increasingly less of the other goods is necessary to compensate for the change.
+So, the slope of the curve becomes increasingly flat.
 This is known as the marginal ratio of decreasing substitution.

-In this sense, we must not forget that consumer goods are bounded by their income, or what is the same, are subject to a budget constraint.
+In this sense, we must not forget that consumer goods are bounded by their income or are subject to a budget constraint.
 In principle, the consumer can spend all his money on pens or pencils.
-But the slope of this budget constraint measures the speed at which that consumer can compensate one good for another, and is given by the relative prices of both goods.
-That is, the budget constraint is determined both by consumer income as the relative prices of goods.
+However, the slope of this budget constraint measures the speed at which that consumer can compensate one good for another.
+Also, is given by the relative prices of both goods.
+That is, the budget constraint is determined both by consumer income as the relative prices of the goods.

 The budget constraint means that the assets of a consumer are bounded by their income.
-In this case, you can spend everything on hamburgers (intersection with the vertical axis), or all income on films (intersection with the horizontal axis).
-The slope of this budget constraint measures the speed (rate of change) that a consumer can compensate one good for another, and is given by the relative prices of both goods.
-That is why the budget constraint is determined both by the consumer’s income and by the relative prices of the goods, but, acquires more sense when we incorporate the analysis of indifference curves, which are incorporating consumer preferences.
+In this case, you can spend everything on hamburgers (intersection with the vertical axis).
+In addition to, all income on films (intersection with the horizontal axis).
+The slope of this budget constraint measures the speed that a consumer can compensate one good for another.
+That is given by the relative prices of both goods.
+That is why the budget constraint is determined both by the consumer’s income and by the relative prices of the goods.
+Though, it acquires more sense when we incorporate the analysis of indifference curves, which are incorporating consumer preferences.